OpenLiberty/open-liberty-operator/helm-charts/ibm-open-liberty/README.md

 2. Copy and paste the PV template.
 3. Click Create.

-Note: For volumes that support ownership management, specify the group ID of the group owning the persistent volumes' file systems using the `persistence.fsGroupGid` parameter.
+_Note:_ For volumes that support ownership management, specify the group ID of the group owning the persistent volumes' file systems using the `persistence.fsGroupGid` parameter.
+Some storage management solutions automatically add persistent volumes' GID to the supplementary groups.
+If this is not setup properly, the Liberty server fails to write to the log files and the following error appears in the container logs: `TRAS0036E: The system could not create file /logs/messages.log because of the following exception: java.security.PrivilegedActionException: java.io.IOException: Permission denied`.

 #### Analyzing Liberty messages

 Logging in JSON format is enabled by default.
 Log events are forwarded to Elasticsearch automatically.
+In 18.0.0.3+, audit events can also be forwarded to Elasticsearch.
+Audit events may contain sensitive data.
+Make sure you have enabled security in the logging stack if you are deploying your chart into IBM Cloud Private.

 Use Kibana to monitor and analyze the log events.
-Sample Kibana dashboards are provided at the Helm chart's [dashboards](https://github.com/IBM/charts/tree/master/stable/ibm-open-liberty/ibm_cloud_pak/pak_extensions/dashboards/) folder.
+Sample Kibana dashboards are provided in the `/ibm_cloud_pak/pak_extensions/dashboards` directory.
 Ensure Liberty log events exist in Elasticsearch before creating an index pattern and importing dashboards in Kibana.

+For more information, see [Analyzing Liberty messages in IBM Cloud Private](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/twlp_icp_json_logging.html) in the Knowledge Center.

 #### SSL Configuration